lizmat/rak/README.md

 ### :stats

 Flag.
 If specified with a trueish value, will keep stats on number of files and number of lines seen.
 And instead of just returning the results sequence, will then return a `List` of the result sequence as the first argument, and a `Map` with statistics as the second argument.

+### :symbolic-link

+Flag.
+If specified, indicates only paths that are symbolic links, are (not) acceptable for further selection.

 ### :uid(&filter)